 - Roll With The Punches

 Another reason why YNAB is powerful has to do with its educational tools and community.
 You will not find this with financial tools like Mint.
 There are no Whiteboard Wednesdays to help you understand your money a little better.
 This is what separates them from the pack in many ways.

 This app is for you if: You want to transform your budget and get your spending in line with your financial goals.
-YNAB costs $6.99 a month after a 34 day trial.
+YNAB costs $6.99 a month after a 34-day trial.

 If you don't have sizable investments, Mint is a very powerful tool that is better for budgeting but less effective for investments.
-Personally, I felt like Mint was fantastic up to a point.
-Once you focus more about investing than budgeting, Personal Capital has far more tools to help you succeed.
+I felt like Mint was fantastic up to a point.
+Once you focus more on investing than budgeting, Personal Capital has far more tools to help you succeed.

 This app is for you if: You want to know where your money is going each month without having to log into multiple accounts.
 Mint is free.

 Best Support Tool – Tiller

 Tiller is a service that will connect with your bank and credits card to pull daily transaction data into a sheet on Google Docs.
 No other service out there offers this.
 You can choose to start from half a dozen templates or roll your own, but Tiller will update it automatically from 100,000+ financial institutions.

 If you see a list of “best apps” and it doesn't list a spreadsheet like Microsoft Excel at #1 — they didn't actually survey.
 They made it up. 🙂